Ingrid Jonker: Death

 During the night of 19 July 1965, Ingrid Jonker went down to the beach at Three Anchor Bay in Cape Town, walked into the sea, and committed suicide by drowning.

-The news of Ingrid's death devastated, but didn't shock those who had known her.
+The news of Ingrid's death devastated, but didn't shock, those who knew her.
 Jack Cope and Uys Krige were asked to identify the body.
 Afterwards, Cope wrote in his diary, "Darling I failed you.
 There is only one irreparable fault – to lack faith, to lose courage, to be smaller than one's love – I love you a million times."

 Anna Jonker later recalled, "When I got to Jack that morning, he was sitting at a table, surrounded by all the other writers – friends – and all the hatred was focused on him.
 They all blamed him."

 André Brink was in Pretoria at the time and went blind for several hours from the shock of hearing the news.

-According to Marjorie Wallace, "Abraham Jonker, was on a hunting trip when Ingrid died.
+According to Marjorie Wallace, "Abraham Jonker was on a hunting trip when Ingrid died.
 When he was eventually tracked down, he said, 'As far as I'm concerned, they can throw her back into the sea.'"

 However, Ingrid's half brother, Koos Jonker, insists that there is no truth to this.
 According to Koos, "My father reportedly made some heartless remark when he heard of Ingrid's death.
 But at the same time I was with him on a hunting trip in the Eastern Cape and I was standing next to him when the farmer's son came and told us that Ingrid had drowned.
 My father was very shocked.
 He didn't say anything except that we should leave immediately.
 At that stage he was on a very good footing with Ingrid.
 She often went to visit him in St. James."

 Simone was sent via aeroplane to her father and stepmother in Johannesburg and only learned of her mother's death after she arrived.

 Psychologist L.M. van der Merwe has written, "Shortly before her death she underlined a verse by Dylan Thomas, 'After the first death, there is no other' ...
 Thereby she confirmed that the farewell had taken place long before 19 July 1965.
 But the physical deed committed that morning makes it very difficult to maintain perspective, to judge the value of her influence, because on that day a legend was born."